Is an Unclear Corporate Strategy Holding You Back?

 9 Symptoms of an Unclear Corporate Strategy

 It is also surprising to us that so many organizations miss the strategic ambiguity clues that could warn them that they are off track.
 Take a quick look at this list of unclear corporate strategy symptoms and see if your business plan for success is at risk:

-A low performance bar affects everyone.
-Beware if low performers remain on the team for too long without improving.
+Low performers slow strategic progress and demotivate those around them to reach for higher performance.
+Beware if low performers remain on the team for too long (typically more than 90 days) without improving.

 Beware if your target customers and what they value most are not at the heart of what you are doing.

-Beware of a strategic indecisiveness and inconsistency.
+Beware of a strategic indecisiveness, hesitancy, and inconsistency.

-Beware if employee morale, discretionary effort or retention falters.
+Beware if employee morale, discretionary effort, or retention falters.